 There are a variety of different styles of Christmas lights.
 One of the most common speciality styles of Christmas lights is the icicle light.
 The icicle light is a great decorating tool, and can be utilized to provide fantastic affects, to a number of different holiday displays.

 We talk to a lot of customers who are interested in animating their Christmas lighting display, or who want to incorporate color changing technology, but don’t really know where to start.
 We recently starting selling the new RGB Line, and wanted to offer a little more information about it and how it works, so we sat down with our Technical Expert to get some of the basic or more common questions answered.

 Planning your wedding day is a tough, but rewarding process.
 Each detail plays an important role.
-From finalizing the guest list to picking out flowers, everything should blend seamlessly.
+From finalizing the guest list to picking out flowers and the wedding dress (check out dress boutiques in chicago for dress inspiration), everything should blend seamlessly.
 Once the work is done and you see your vision come to life, every hour spent researching and on the phone will have been worth it.

 Conversion is not the smooth, easy-going process some seem to think – John Bunyan

 Only the wisest and stupidest never change.
 Confucius

 Changes are difficult, even ones that are helpful.
 Ever keep walking around a needed change, circling it, yet never stepping down that path?

 Many people have heard about the benefits of changing to LED Christmas lighting.
 Some aren’t convinced there’s a need.
 Others are convinced, but the change seems overwhelming, especially with all the expense and busyness that’s already part of the holiday.
 But especially for townships, municipalities, businesses, or individuals with large holiday light displays, it may be time for conversion.